 In addition, FDR and his advisers shot down an idea favored by Winston Churchill to form a united front against the Soviets in order to keep Europe free from communist influence.
 While some skeptics might challenge this last point by bringing up the likely cost in American casualties of such a move, the Soviet Union had already demonstrated an epic disregard for human life, and FDR’s concession helped shore up the global apparatus of destruction that would characterize the communist state until its collapse in 1991.

-Also, he graduated from the University of Virginia in 2014.
+He graduated from the University of Virginia in 2014.

 Latest posts by Gabriele Vogt (see all)